 - Poke holes in the dough in the Ritz pattern or any pattern you like (smiley faces would be fun!).
 Keep in mind that the holes are not just decorative; they help the crackers to bake evenly - so be sure to poke some.

 - Bake the crackers on a parchment- or Silpat-lined baking sheet for ten minutes or until the crackers just begin to brown.

-- While the crackers are baking, melt the remaining butter and mix in the remaining salt (Some people said that my crackers weren't salty enough.
-Add more or less salt to your taste.)
+- While the crackers are baking, melt the remaining butter and mix in the remaining salt.
+(Some people said that my crackers weren't salty enough, so add more or less salt to your taste.)

 - As soon as you remove the crackers from the oven, brush them with the salty butter.

 - Cool and eat!